docarray/docarray/docs/user_guide/representing/first_step.md

 ## `BaseDoc` is a Pydantic `BaseModel`

-The class [BaseDoc][docarray.base_doc.doc.BaseDoc] inherits from pydantic [BaseModel](https://docs.pydantic.dev/usage/models) from Pydantic.
+The class [BaseDoc][docarray.base_doc.doc.BaseDoc] inherits from pydantic [BaseModel](https://docs.pydantic.dev/usage/models).
 So you can use all the features of `BaseModel` in your `Doc` class.

 This namely means that `BaseDoc`:

 * Will perform data validation: `BaseDoc` will check that the data you pass to it is valid.
 If not, it will raise an error.
-Data being "valid"  is actually defined by the type used in the docstring itself, but we will come back to this concept later (TODO add typing section)
+Data being "valid"  is actually defined by the type used in the type hint itself, but we will come back to this concept later (TODO add typing section)

 * Can be configured using a nested `Config` class, see pydantic [documentation](https://docs.pydantic.dev/usage/model_config/) for more details on what kind of config Pydantic offer.